 J. Decision, Sanctions, and Remedial Action

 - The Dean of Students (or designee) is responsible for acting upon the final report.
 The Dean of Students may, and in the case of complaints alleging sexual assault/violence, shall, delegate this responsibility to a panel.
 The Dean of Students, or a panel to which the Dean of Students delegates responsibility for acting on the final report, is referred to in this Policy as the “Decision Maker.”
-The panel shall include the Dean and two additional members, who the Title IX Coordinator, who in consultation with the Dean, shall select.
+The panel shall include the Dean and two additional members, selected by the Dean in consultation with the Title IX coordinator and such other administrators as may be appropriate.
 The additional members of the panel may include any combination of a member of the President’s Cabinet; a senior-level administrator; a Deputy Title IX Coordinator; or one member of the faculty with tenure.
 The parties will have two (2) business days after receiving notice of the members’ identities to object to a panel member on the basis of conflict of interest, bias, or prejudice.
-If either of the parties objects to a panel member, the Title IX Coordinator will evaluate whether the objection is substantiated.
-The Title IX Coordinator will remove and replace any panel member who the Title IX Coordinator finds to have a conflict of interest or to harbor bias or prejudice against either party.
+If either of the parties objects to a panel member, the Title IX Coordinator will evaluate whether the objection is substantiated, and, if so, the Title IX Coordinator (in consultation with such administrators as may be appropriate), will remove and replace the panel member.

 - The Title IX Coordinator will also schedule an Investigation Review Meeting (“Meeting”).
 The purpose of the Meeting is for the Decision Maker to review the results of the final report with the Investigator and to hear from any of the parties who wish to be heard in person concerning the report.
 The Title IX Coordinator will be present at the meeting in an administrative oversight role only to ensure that the meeting conforms to the standards for fairness, neutrality, and equity set forth in this Policy, and to address any procedural questions that the Decision Maker may have.
 At the beginning of the meeting, each party will have an opportunity to make a statement to the Decision Maker (in addition to any written statements that may also have been submitted).
 As reasonable and appropriate, and based on the request of the parties, the Title IX Coordinator will structure the meeting format to minimize or avoid any undue stress or burden on the other party, but to allow each party to hear each other’s statement (such as participation by Skype, teleconference, or other means).